Common Strippit

 Note,

-We have also fit this
+We also fit this

-Machine with the
+Machine with

 Latest-Style